mattcat1221/Ecological-Footprint-Analysis/README.md

 Socio-Economic Factors: Considering the social, economic, and cultural dimensions of ecological issues to ensure that solutions are equitable and feasible.
 Policy and Governance: Analyzing existing environmental policies and governance structures to recommend improvements for better ecological outcomes.

-Data Manipulation: We used the Pandas library to read and process the CSV file containing the SDGi data.
+Data Manipulation: The Pandas library was used to read and process the CSV file containing the SDGi data.

+Web Scraping: Mechanical soup was used to scrape information from https://www.ncei.noaa.gov/

-Map Creation: We used the Folium library to create an interactive map with circle markers representing different countries and their respective SDGi values.
+Map Creation: The Folium library was used to create an interactive map with circle markers representing different countries and their respective SDGi values.

 File Handling: Python was used to read the existing HTML file, insert the generated map HTML content into it, and save the combined result to a new HTML file.
 HTML